Authentic German Almond Horns (Mandelhörnchen)

 Tips for Perfect Almond Horns

-- Toast the Almonds: Lightly toasting the sliced almonds adds a deeper nutty flavor.
+- Toast the Almonds: Lightly toasting the sliced almonds adds a deeper nutty flavour.

-- Use High-Quality Chocolate: A rich, dark chocolate complements the almond flavor beautifully.
+- Use High-Quality Chocolate: A rich, dark chocolate complements the almond flavour beautifully.

 - Brush with Honey Glaze: This adds a bakery-style shine and a hint of sweetness to the almonds.